algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 ## Fungible and Non-Fungible Tokens (FT and NFT)

-Ethereum allows creating custom fungible and non-fungible tokens by deploying smart contracts following ERC-20, ERC-721, ERC-1155.
-Transaction with such tokens is very different from transacting the base cryptocurrency Ether.
+Ethereum allows creating custom fungible and non-fungible tokens by deploying smart contracts following ERC-20, ERC-721, or ERC-1155 standards.
+Transacting with such tokens is very different from transacting the base cryptocurrency Ether.

 On Algorand, such custom tokens are called [Algorand Standard Assets](../asa/) and are backed in the protocol itself.
 They do not require to write a smart contract and transferring them is similar to transferring the base cryptocurrency with one main difference: [mandatory opt-in](../asa/#receiving-an-asset).
 Opting in an ASA is one using a 0-ASA transfer from the account opting in to itself.
 It helps reducing spam.
 It also has an impact on the [minimum balance](../accounts/#minimum-balance) (see below).